janboddez/aperture-docker-compose/README.md

 sudo systemctl enable watchtower sudo systemctl start watchtower
 ```
+This last step, right now, takes 15 seconds because of a pre-start delay that may or may not make sense.
+(Anyway, _don't just terminate it_ if nothing seems to happen.)
+***
+### Remark: Rootless Docker
-Note: If you're on [Rootless Docker](https://docs.docker.com/engine/security/rootless/), this isn't entirely true.
+If you're on [Rootless Docker](https://docs.docker.com/engine/security/rootless/), this isn't entirely true.
 Provided you've correctly got Rootless Docker to run, this should get you on your way:
 ```
 cp ~/www/watchtower/build/watchtower.service-user ~/.config/systemd/user/watchtower.service
 ```